 Political activism may be a form of Karma Yoga (service).
 But because of the overall ugliness, anger, and impurity of politics — no politician is perfect — political activism doesn’t feel spiritual.

 In short, what I liked about his article was (1) His eloquence and grace in the face of death, (2) his comments about the tension between spirituality (letting go) and political struggle, which is all about GETTING and DEFEATING, and (3) how it addresses a spiritual dilemma: the inability to surrender or let go or accept.
 Life can be a constant ego struggle to succeed.
 What can one surrender to if one is an atheist?

-Related: Birth from the Second Womb
+Related and powerfully written: Birth from the Second Womb